sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 ![Subaccount overview](subaccount-overview.png)

 Select the **Spaces** menu item on the left to see the space(s) within the Cloud Foundry organization that's associated with it.
-If you've just started with a new Cloud Foundry trial on SAP Cloud Platform, you should see something like this:
+If you've just started with a new Cloud Foundry trial on SAP Cloud Platform, you should see something similar to this:

 ![CF space quota details](cf-space-quota-details.png)

 In this example, there is 1GB memory free, which is more than enough for the OData service app that will be generated and deployed.

-[VALIDATE_4]
+[DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](Open the SAP Web IDE console)]